-In January, 2020 GASB Statement No. 92, Omnibus 2020, was issued.
-The objectives of this statements are to enhance comparability in accounting and financial reporting and to improve the consistency of authoritative literature by addressing practice issues that have been identified during implementation and application of certain GASB Statements.
-The requirements of this Statement are effective for reporting periods beginning after June 15, 2021.
+In April 2022, GASB Statement No. 99, Omnibus 2022, was issued.
+The requirements of this Statement are effective for fiscal years beginning after June 15, 2022.
+The objectives of this Statement are to enhance comparability in accounting and financial reporting and to improve the consistency of authoritative literature by addressing (1) practice issues that have been identified during implementation and application of certain GASB Statements and (2) accounting and financial reporting for financial guarantees.
+The District has evaluated the effects of this pronouncement on the financial statements and noted no change based on implementation.